crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 #### Backups

-It cannot stressed enough: treat your secret key as you would any very important document or physical key.
+It cannot be stressed enough: treat your secret key as you would any very important document or physical key.
 If you lose your secret key, you will be unable to sign communications, or to open encrypted data.
 If you followed the above, you have a secret key which is just a regular file that you store somewhere safe for backup purposes.
 An even more secure model than keeping the key on disk is to use a hardware token.